Ms. Callahan's Fourth Grade

 Meeting students where they are

-In the 21st century, I've learned I need to meet students where they are.
-It is unrealistic to expect all learners to learn in the same way at at the same pace.
-While some students will come into my classroom ahead of the curve, some are just trying to catch up.
-For this reason, I differentiate learning by incorporating small group instruction and making use of technology to both push students ahead but also get some students back up to speed.
-I am proud that I see each learner as an individual and do everything in my power to not let any child "slip through the cracks."
+I've learned that I need to meet students where they are.
+It is unrealistic to expect all students to learn in the same way and at the same pace.
+For this reason, I differentiate learning by incorporating small group instruction and making use of technology to challenge students within the context of their own individual educational journey.
+I see each learner as an individual and do everything in my power to not let any child "slip through the cracks."

 Picture